ericgazoni/openpyxl/doc/source/optimized.rst

 .. warning::

-    * Those worksheet only have an append() method, it's not possible to access independant cells directly (through cell() or range()).
+    * Those worksheet only have an append() method, it's not possible to access independent cells directly (through cell() or range()).
 They are write-only.
     * It is able to export unlimited amount of data (even more than Excel can handle actually), while keeping memory usage under 10Mb.
+    * A workbook using the optimized writer can only be saved once.
+After that, every attempt to save the workbook or append() to an existing worksheet will raise an :class:`openpyxl.shared.exc.WorkbookAlreadySaved` exception.